WiT Programme

 Bringing together the capacities of universities, humanitarian organisations, and committed professionals, the programme fosters action towards a more resilient, inclusive, and sustainable world.

-Are you ready to apply your expertise in architecture and development to the humanitarian field?
+Are you ready to apply your expertise in humanitarian architecture and global development?
 Join the Aalto WiT Programme and be part of a global movement dedicated to building a better future for communities in need!

 Humanitarian architecture

-Humanitarian architecture engages in design of human settlements in vulnerable conditions, ranging from short term emergency situations to long term poverty reduction.
+Humanitarian architecture engages in designing and planning of human settlements in vulnerable conditions.
+It concentrates on processes rather than products, ranging from short term emergency situations to long term poverty alleviation.

 News